UrielShapiro/SystemProgramming2_Ex1/README.md

 The function uses the Bellman-Ford algorithm to check if the graph contains a negative cycle.
 If it does, a string with the nodes in the negative cycle will be returned.

-## Contributing

-Contributions are welcome Please feel free to submit pull requests or open issues for discussion.

-## License

-This project is licensed under the MIT License.